CP1404/Practicals/prac_03/README.md

 - lowercase letter
 - uppercase letter

-The starter code uses constants (variables at the top of the code, named in ALL_CAPS) to store:
+The starter code uses constants to store:

-a. the minimum and maximum length of the password
+1. the minimum and maximum length of the password

-b. whether a special character (not alphabetical or numerical) is required
+2. whether a special character is required (note the Boolean naming)
+3. the special characters (as a string; a list is not necessary)

 Remember when a program has CONSTANTS, you should use them everywhere you can so that if you change them at the top, this change affects the whole program as expected.
 E.g., if you changed the minimum length to 5, the program should print 5 and should check to make sure the password is >= 5 characters long.

+### Sample Output

-Output should look something like this:
+Your output should look something like this:

     Please enter a valid password
     Your password must be between 5 and 15 characters, and contain: